 Landing pages have become crucial in the success of online businesses.
 Most online businesses have a website, and for this business website to do well, a couple of landing pages need to drive the right traffic.

-If the landing pages perform well, the visitors are more likely to engage the product or service, and the business performs well in return.
+If the landing pages perform well, the visitors are more likely to engage the product or service, and the business perform well in return.

 Landing page copywriting is in high demand, and clients are willing to pay competitive rates to make sure they get the best hands to write their landing page copy.

-If you master the art of writing killer landing page copies, you never lack jobs as a freelance copywriter.
+If you master the art of writing killer landing page copy, be rest assured you will never lack jobs as a freelance copywriter.

 - Value Proposition